Written by: Andrew Splatt – Director & Executive Practice Leader

 File a mental injury report with your employer

-The claim process starts when you lodge a work injury report with your boss.
+The common law claim process starts when you lodge a work injury report with your boss.
 Seeking medical treatment immediately begins the recovery process and establishes proof of your psychological condition.

-Next, lodge a WorkCover claim form with all the necessary documents attached.
+Next, lodge a WorkCover claim with the relevant workers’ compensation authority, attaching all the necessary documents and a completed application form.

-Consult with a Queensland WorkCover lawyer who will help you understand your legal rights and if you have a valid common law claim.
-At Splatt Lawyers, initial legal advice is free, and all our services are 100% no-win, no-fee.
+Consult with a Queensland WorkCover lawyer who will help you understand your legal rights and assess whether you have a valid common law claim.

-You require medical evidence to prove your case; the best way to do this is to seek treatment from a psychologist or psychiatrist.
+You require medical evidence to prove you have a psychological condition.
+The best way to do this is to seek treatment from a psychologist or psychiatrist.

-Your legal representative will file a negligence claim against the liable party.
+A legal representative can file a negligence claim against the liable party.

-Common law payouts can be substantial, but if your case is denied, there may be court proceedings to challenge the workplace insurer’s decision.
+But if your case is denied, you may have to bring court proceedings to challenge the workplace insurer’s decision.

 Common Law Compensation Payouts for Psychological Injury